Navigate the First 90 Days

 Let's talk a little bit about your personal brand to land this job.
 You just did a ton of work to update your resume and get LinkedIn in a good place.
 The worst thing you could do is just stop tending to that.
 There's some things we want to call out that you should do, especially about announcing your new position.

 You want to go ahead and update your primary resume.
 Don't wait until the last minute to do this.
 Go ahead, clean up, you know, anything that, any changes you might have made along the way, keep this document tidy.
 We recommend that you do it once a month.
 Go ahead.
-Log those achievements, update your blurb.
+Log those achievements, update your blurb, or short professional bio.

 You could use that blurb for introductions internally and externally.
 Go ahead and update your primary resume and your LinkedIn.
 This is a great opportunity to let the world know that you've made this change.
 That might have great implications for your job.